-If everything went correctly, the guitar should work as it always has.
-The tone should function normally, and pulling out or pushing in the shaft will have no effect.
+If everything went correctly, the guitar should work like normal.
+The tone should also function normally, and pulling out or pushing in the shaft will have no effect.

 Step 2: Coil Split the Pickup

 So far, we haven’t made any changes to the guitar outside replacing the standard tone pot with a push-pull pot.
-Now we are going to split the pickup.
+Now we’re going to split the pickup.